 Tip #5: Put down Rubberized Mats and Liners

 Due to it being a new space and anxiety, a pet may feel they may not control themselves.
 They may have an accident or they may have dirty paws which can stain the fabric of your car etc. Laying down a rubberized liner and mat can help prevent your pets from ruining your car’s actual material and making clean-up easier.

 We hope these tips make it easier for you to drive with a pet and ensure both their and your safety.
-If you get into an accident with a pet in the vehicle, here’s a few things you’ll want to know.
+If you get into an accident with a pet in the vehicle, here are a few things you’ll want to know.
 Even if your pet was not injured in the accident, they will be nervous and shaken up.
 They may even try to run away or flee the scene, try to calm your pet and show them it is ok if possible.
-It's always best to have your pet sitting in the back seat of your vehicle rather than the front.
-If this ever happens, call us at 866-954-MORE.
+It’s always best to have your pet sitting in the back seat of your vehicle rather than the front.
+If this ever happens, call the personal injury attorneys at Demesmin and Dover Law Firm, our number is 866-954-MORE (6673).

-We here at Demesmin and Dover law firm can understand how stressful this time is and with the added passenger of a pet, it can be even more devastating.
-So make sure you take all the precautions to ensure both you and your pet are safe on the roads.
+We here at Demesmin and Dover law firm can understand how stressful this time is, and with the added passenger of a pet, it can be even more devastating.
+That is why it is so important to make sure you take all the precautions to ensure both you and your pet are safe on the roads.